 The first thing to consider is that there is a difference between running for performance and running for weight loss.
 When training for a marathon you are running for performance.
 You are training your body to have the capacity to run 26.2 miles and that is a pretty amazing feat (but you "earn" less amazing-looking feet.)
 To lose weight you have to be in a calorie deficit, taking in less calories than you burn, but that is not ideal for running performance and recovery.

-WHY YOU GAIN WEIGHT DURING MARATHON TRAINING (IT'S NOT ALWAYS A BAD THING!)
+WHY YOU GAIN WEIGHT DURING MARATHON TRAINING (IT'S NOT ALWAYS NEGATIVE)

 YOU GAIN MUSCLE